Metacrias erichrysa

-Metacrias erichrysa is a species of moth of the family Erebidae.
+Metacrias erichrysa, also known as the western tiger moth, is a species of moth of the family Erebidae.
 It is endemic to New Zealand.
 This species can be found in the lower half of the North Island and western alpine areas of the South Island.
 The adult female of the species is flightless and buff coloured whereas the male is brightly coloured and a rapid flier during daylight hours.
 The male of the species is on the wing from mid-November to early January.
 The species inhabits open herb and tussock fields in mountainous terrain at altitudes of between 900 and 1200 m.
 Larvae feed on Brachyglottis bellidioides, Festuca novae-zealandiae and indigenous species from the genera Acaena, Muehlenbeckia, Wahlenbergia and Raoulia.

 Taxonomy

 M. erichrysa was originally described by Edward Meyrick in 1886 from specimens collected on Mount Arthur as well as from subsequently reared larvae.
 George Hudson discussed and illustrated the species in his 1898 publication New Zealand moths and butterflies (Macro-lepidoptera) as well as in his 1928 book The Butterflies and Moths of New Zealand.
 The holotype specimen is held at the Natural History Museum, London.